wildybytes/SimpleHTTPProxy/README.md

 ## Installation
 Before running this program, make sure you have the following dependencies installed:
   - Golang [ go.dev ]
-  - "elazarl/goproxy" library
+  - "elazarl/goproxy" library To install run 'go get github.com/elazarl/goproxy'
-To install the "elazarl/goproxy" library, run the following command in your terminal:

 ## Usage
 To use this program, follow these steps: